Boumety/module/data/README.md

 # Data tracker

-This module will tracker the data of all incoming players.
+This module will track the data of all incoming players.
 All the data can then be read. ⚠ Please follow the instructions to setup this module ⚠

 ### Usage